kulkultech/events/2020-12-27-python-3-markov-chain-bot.md

 ## Core Workshop

-In this section will dive-in a hands-on workshop based on Capital One's Basic TrAIning Module 1 which covers Web Scrapping.
+In this section will dive-in a hands-on workshop based on Capital One's Basic TrAIning Module 3 which covers Markov Chain Bot.

 <table style="width:100%">
   <tr>